The goal of this article is to cover all the VR essentials required to make a reasonable buying decision.

 Virtual Reality For A Gaming Console

-Windows Mixed Reality headsets have higher resolution then the Vive and Rift.
-The difference is not giant, yet you will be able to spot it, especially for texts.
+Windows Mixed Reality headsets have higher resolution then the Vive and Rift, yet perceived difference is not obvious, unless you look at texts.
 Currently Samsung Odyssey has the highest resolution.
+Upcoming HTC Vive Pro will be on par.

 In spite of the fact that on paper Vive is the same as Rift, there are some differences here as well.
 The visuals of the Vive feel brighter and more vibrant.
 On the other hand, the screen-door effect feels slightly less visible for the Rift.